Jerome-openclassroom/Lyra_LowCost_Soil_Leaf/README.md

 This high value is consistent with the vigorous vegetative growth observed in the tomato plants, suggesting a nitrogen-potassium imbalance.
 Such an imbalance may explain the tendency of the plants to produce excess foliage with reduced fruiting.

-Note:
-Although this method is fully suitable for educational use, gardening, or even small-scale non-intensive agriculture (a few hundred square meters), for more precise measurements in professional agronomic contexts, the use of a strip reader device such as the Nutrichek 404 is recommended.
+💡 Note: While this method is fully suitable for educational use, gardening, or even small-scale non-intensive agriculture (a few hundred square meters), more precise measurements in professional agronomic contexts may require a dedicated strip reader, such as the Nutrichek 404, to improve repeatability and accuracy.
-These instruments improve both repeatability and reading accuracy, reducing subjective interpretation bias.

 ---